 - Mental Health Champions ERG

 - ORBIT (virtual workforce ERG)

-Our ERGs have helped create an inclusive and diverse workplace that has been widely recognized by a number of external organizations.
+We are proud that our strategic commitment to an inclusive and diverse workplace has been recognized by a number of external organizations.
 Still, there’s more to do.